foxanna/foxanna/README.md

 ### Hi 👋🏻 I'm Anna 👩‍💻💙📱 🇺🇦

-**I am a mobile development expert, passionate about quality software, focused on Flutter.**
+**I am a mobile development expert, passionate about quality software, from Ukraine.
+I am Women Techmakers Ambassador and Google Developer Expert in Dart and Flutter.
+I talk and blog about cross-platform development, contribute to OSS, and mentor talented women in tech.**

-A few facts about me:
+Longer version:

-- 👩‍💻 For 8 years I have been creating cross-platform apps using [Xamarin](https://dotnet.microsoft.com/apps/xamarin) and [Flutter](https://flutter.dev/) technologies from sketches on a napkin to delivering functional and beautiful products to happy end-users.
+- 👩‍💻 For 10+ years I have been creating cross-platform apps using [Xamarin](https://dotnet.microsoft.com/apps/xamarin) and [Flutter](https://flutter.dev/) technologies from sketches on a napkin to delivering functional and beautiful products to happy end-users.
 - 😍 I am passionate about what I do, and programming is my major hobby.
 - 💙 I am a [Google Developer Expert in Dart and Flutter](https://developers.google.com/community/experts/directory/profile/profile-anna-leushchenko).
 First in my country.
 - 🙋🏼‍♀️ I am [Women Techmakers Ambassador](https://www.womentechmakers.com/ambassadors/profiles/628b482c792ed347fbeda0dd/anna_leushchenko).